 The simple answer is that you can’t.
 It’s impossible.
 Anytime you want to shop for a loan or apply for a credit card the lender is going to want to look at your credit reports and credit scores.
 When they do so it will post a hard inquiry, which can lower your credit scores.

-A Little History – Here’s the bottom line.
+Here’s the bottom line.
 Think about how the credit landscape has changed in the past two decades.
 Twenty years ago the widespread access to lenders via the Internet was a fantasy.
 Consumers certainly didn’t shop around as aggressively as they do today.
-Think about it.
-You can actually apply for almost any loan at any time of the day or night right from the comfort of your own home and get an answer virtually immediately.
+Now, you can actually apply for almost any loan at any time of the day or night right from the comfort of your own home and get an answer virtually immediately.

 If the companies that developed credit scoring models wanted to treat consumers fairly they would be forced to adjust how their models treat the act of shopping for a loan.
 To their credit, they did exactly that.